-The North Druid Hills Livable Centers Initiative (LCI) study was developed in 2009 under the direction of DeKalb County with collaboration from the Atlanta Regional Commission (ARC), the office of Commissioner Jeff Rader, and area stakeholders.
+In 2009 a Livable Centers Initiative (LCI) study was developed for the North Druid Hills Road corridor under the direction of DeKalb County with collaboration from the Atlanta Regional Commission (ARC), the office of Commissioner Jeff Rader, and area stakeholders.
 The North Druid Hills LCI study outlines a long-term development vision for the North Druid Hills corridor from Buford Highway to the northwest and the rail line east of Clairmont road to the southeast through land use and transportation improvements that seek to sustain and enhance the area as a high-quality place for residents, businesses, employees, and shoppers.
 The creative and comprehensive solutions presented in the LCI Plan are intended to improve the quality of life and create a sense of identity for the corridor.